Heart Diagram

 Simple design

-The simple design of this human heart diagram allows for the revision of the core concepts of cardiovascular anatomy before adding in more complicated steps such as electrophysiology or coronary circulation.
-This simplifies explaining the anatomy of the heart to your patients and ensures they can understand the key points.
+The simple design of this human Heart Diagram allows for revising the core concepts of cardiovascular anatomy before getting into more complicated steps such as electrophysiology or coronary circulation.
+This simplifies explaining the heart's anatomy to your patients and ensures they understand the key points.

 Focus on basic anatomy

-We must crawl before we can walk, so before you can move onto more advanced topics in cardiovascular anatomy and physiology, you must know the basic anatomy, like the back of your hand.
+One must crawl before one walks, so before you can move onto more advanced topics in cardiovascular anatomy and physiology, you must know the basic anatomy, like the back of your hand.
 This diagram includes just the basic structures but can easily be annotated with additional details as you progress.

 Space for additional notes